Physics is Everywhere: Rainbows to Refrigerators

-The 3 hour course does not include a separate lab section; for this section, labs will be done during class.
-The 4 hour course includes both the normal in-class labs and a SEPARATE requirement to be held outside of the regular class hours on the same days that class meets.
+To take this class you need to be currently (or previously) enrolled in UHON 203.001.
+This class is an extension of UHON 203.001.
+This class is one hour lab is available as a SEPARATE class to be held outside of the regular class hours on the same days that class meets.
+The separate lab class is optional, if you need four hours of science credit, you can add this lab class to the three hour class.
 You will be designing and conducting your own experiments and demos and presenting them to the class.
-For Spring 2016, the time will be directly after class from 12:15-12:45.
-There is an additional course fee of $25 for the 4 hour lab section.
+There is an additional course fee of $25 for the lab section.
 Contact me for further information.

 We will be reading sections from texts such as those listed below as well as from current scientific journals.
 These will be available online.

 Richard A. Muller, Physics for Future Presidents: The science behind the headlines

 Richard Feynman, Six Easy Pieces: Essentials of Physics explained by its most brilliant teacher

 Walter Lewin, For the love of Physics: From the edge of the Rainbow to the Edge of Time- A journey through the wonders of Physics

 Christopher P. Jargodzki and Frankin Potter, Mad about Physics: Brain twisters, Paradoxes and Curiosities